Why being sincere really matters.

 Because – though we didn’t know it yet – brochures tend to depress response in fundraising.
 All that time and effort and it was likely hurting, not helping.

 But once, as we were really having fun playing at brochure design, we really got carried away.
-Delighted ourselves with our cleverness.
+We delighted ourselves with our cleverness.

 We were sure this one would be a big hit.